Parents and children affected by cancer

 Why do children's cancers happen?

 Unfortunately, there is nothing a parent can do to prevent childhood cancer, as the risk factors linked to childhood cancers are not things we can control.
+Having a risk factor doesn’t mean your child will definitely get cancer.
+Often children with no risk factors get the disease.

 Risk factors for children's cancer

-• Previous cancer treatment radiotherapy.
-Children who have been treated with radiotherapy or chemotherapy for cancer in the past have a slightly higher risk of getting another cancer in the future
+- Previous cancer treatment radiotherapy.
+Children who have been treated with radiotherapy or chemotherapy for cancer in the past have a slightly higher risk of getting another cancer in the future.

 What kinds of cancer affect children?

 It is rare for children to get cancer.
-Children's cancers affect approximately 170 children and teenagers under the age of 15 each year in Ireland.
+Children's cancers affect approximately 190 children and teenagers under the age of 16 each year in Ireland.
 The most common cancers that affect children are:

-• Leukaemia.
-Cancer of the white blood cells, which help us to fight infection.
-About 1 in every 3 cancers that affects children is leukaemia.
-There are two main types of leukaemia, acute lymphoblastic leukaemia (ALL) and acute myeloid leukaemia(AML).
+- Leukaemia.
+Cancer of the white blood cells, which help to fight infection.
+About 1 in every 3 cancers that affect children is leukaemia.
+There are two main types of leukaemia: acute lymphoblastic leukaemia (ALL) and acute myeloid leukaemia (AML).
+Around 50 children are diagnosed with leukaemia each year in Ireland.

-• Brain tumours.
+- Brain tumours.
 Cancer that causes a tumour (lump of abnormal cells) in the brain.
-The brain, together with the spinal cord, controls all the functions of the body.
-Some are benign (not cancer), while others are malignant (cancer).
+Some brain tumours are benign (not cancer), while others are malignant (cancer).
 The most common types are astrocytoma, medulloblastoma and ependymoma.
+Around 50 children are diagnosed with brain tumours each year in Ireland.

-• Sarcoma.
+- Sarcoma.
 Cancer affecting muscles or bone.
 They include soft tissue sarcomas, rhabdomyosarcoma and bone tumours, such as Ewing sarcoma and osteosarcoma.
+Around 20 children are diagnosed with sarcoma each year in Ireland.

-• Germ cell tumour.
-Cancer that affects the cells that make eggs (in a girl’s ovaries) or sperm (in a boy’s testicles).
+- Germ cell tumours.
+Cancer that affects the cells that make eggs (in the ovaries) or sperm (in the testicles).
+Around 5 children are diagnosed with germ cell tumours each year in Ireland.

-• Lymphoma.
+- Lymphoma.
 Cancer of the lymphatic system, which is part of your immune system.
 There are two main types: Hodgkin and non-Hodgkin lymphoma.
+Around 20 children are diagnosed with lymphoma each year in Ireland.

-• Liver cancer.
+- Liver cancer.
 Cancer that affects the liver.
-The liver helps blood to clot, breaks down fats and carbohydrates from our food and gets rid of harmful substances from our body.
 The most common types of malignant tumours in the liver are hepatoblastoma and hepatocellular carcinoma.
+Around 3 children are diagnosed with liver cancer each year in Ireland.

-• Renal tumour (kidney).
-Cancer that affects the kidney.
-The kidneys filter your blood to remove waste products.
+- Renal (kidney) tumours.
+Renal tumours affect the kidneys.
 The most common type that affects children is called Wilms’ tumour.
-It is also called nephroblastoma.
+It is also called a nephroblastoma.
+Around eight children are diagnosed with renal tumours each year in Ireland.

 On average more than 8 out of 10 children in Ireland will survive their cancer for 5 years or more.